 Poker Hand Rankings: What Hands Win

-One of the key basic concepts a poker player must know, is the poker hand rankings.
-A poker hand consists of five cards and the goal of most poker games online is to make the best five card hand.
+One of the key basic concepts that every poker player must know is the poker hand rankings.
+A poker hand consists of five cards and the goal of most poker games is to make the best five-card hand possible.
 Thoroughly understanding the value of the different combinations of cards and knowing what combinations beat what is vital.
-The ranks are different depending on which game is being played, however, there are general poker hand rankings that we will look at in the chart below:
+After all, if you don’t know how good your hand is, how can you expect to win?!

-The following is a standardized poker hand ranking chart for poker.
-There are 10 possible poker hands:
+The following is a standardized poker hand ranking chart for Texas Hold’em poker.
+There are 10 possible five-card poker hands you can make, as you can see below:

-Poker variations, such as 7 card stud and Omaha hi-lo, have different poker hand rankings, so double-check and make sure you know the winning (and losing) hands of these games.
+Poker variations, such as Short-Deck and and Omaha hi-lo, have different poker hand rankings, so double-check and make sure you know the winning (and losing) hands of these games.

 Poker Hand Kickers

 There are certain occasions where two players find themselves holding the same best card combination.
 In this situation, declaring a winner comes down to the other cards the players are holding that are not contributing to the best hand combination.
-These extra cards are known as kickers, and the player with the highest kicker wins the hand.
+Players call these extra cards kickers, and the player with the highest kicker wins the hand.

 Let’s look at an example: